-Note: If your housing comes with Turbo switch and Turbo LED connectors, you may use these connectors for Suspend switch and Green mode LED functions, respectively.
+Note: If your housing comes with a Turbo switch, you may use this connector for Suspend switch function.

 Note: Pressing the Suspend switch allows you to manually force the system to suspend mode.
 However, this is possible only if the Power Management function in the BIOS Setup menu is enabled.